jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/ra/ra-5.2.md

 ## Control Statement

-The organization updates the information system vulnerabilities scanned [ [organization-defined frequency] ; prior to a new scan; when new vulnerabilities are identified and reported].
+The organization updates the information system vulnerabilities scanned [Selection (one or more):  [organization-defined frequency] ; prior to a new scan; when new vulnerabilities are identified and reported].

 ## Control Objective